CenturyLink Installation Guide

 CenturyLink installation pros and cons

-If your home qualifies for CenturyLink self-installation, it’s hard to beat the time savings from a self-install.
+If your home qualifies for CenturyLink standard installation, it’s hard to beat the time savings from this self-led installation option.
 Once you get your CenturyLink equipment, it’ll take only a few minutes to get your home online and you won’t need to schedule any technician appointments.

 Professional installation of CenturyLink internet